KrystynaKoryagina/design-pattern/README.md

 "-" If you only have a couple of algorithms and they rarely change, there’s no real reason to overcomplicate the program with new classes and interfaces that come along with the pattern.

 "-" Clients must be aware of the differences between strategies to be able to select a proper one.

+### Observer

+**Observer** is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.

+The object that has some interesting state is often called *subject*, but since it’s also going to notify other objects about the changes to its state, we’ll call it *publisher*.
+All other objects that want to track changes to the publisher’s state are called *subscribers.*

+The Observer pattern suggests that you add a subscription mechanism to the publisher class so individual objects can subscribe to or unsubscribe from a stream of events coming from that publisher.

+This mechanism consists of:

+1) an array field for storing a list of references to subscriber objects

+2) several public methods which allow adding subscribers to and removing them from that list

+- Use the Observer pattern when changes to the state of one object may require changing other objects, and the actual set of objects is unknown beforehand or changes dynamically.

+- Use the pattern when some objects in your app must observe others, but only for a limited time or in specific cases.

+#### Pros and Cons

+"+" Open/Closed Principle.
+You can introduce new subscriber classes without having to change the publisher’s code (and vice versa if there’s a publisher interface).

+"+" You can establish relations between objects at runtime.

+"-" Subscribers are notified in random order.